kaiser-rpg/KaiserRPG.github.io/_includes/action/intention/spirit.md

 ### Spirit
 **Intention**: 1 AP

-The spirit intention allows you to manipulate the ki within your spirit.
-There are two Spirit Intentions and each round you can only take one of them.
-The two options are Fill Chakra and Transfer Ki.
+The _Spirit_ intention allows you to exploit the ki within your spirit.
+There are two _Spirit_ intentions and each round you can only take one of them.
+The two options are _Fill Chakra_ and _Transfer Ki_.

 {% include action/intention/spirit-chakra.md %}